|Bill's Memorial Fly-In

-Welcome to the web site of Tri-State Kite Sales with owner Mark Smith.
+Welcome to the web site of Tri-State Kite Sales with Operating Manager Andy and Owner Tom.

-Tri-State Kite Sales is the nation's leading source of quality aftermarket parts for the complete line of the Quicksilver ultralight aircraft, and has been in business more than 33 years.
+Tri-State Kite Sales is the nation's leading source of quality aftermarket parts for the complete line of the Quicksilver ultralight aircraft, and has been in business more than 40 years when Mark Smith started founded the company.

 For a history of Tri-State Kite Sales, these links will give you some idea of the type flying done years ago, using the weight shift planes.